dianwoshishi/ipv6_address_parser/README.md

 for example,according to IPv6 addressing strategy, an ipv6 address can be decode into 5 types:`type, subtype, scope, iidtype, iidsubtype`.
 The defination of these types can be found in addr6's manual(such as https://www.venea.net/man/addr6(1)).

-But there is no python lib to parse the IPv6 address.
-Sothis python script implements the same function as addr6's `decode_ipv6_address()` function.
+But there is no python lib parsing IPv6 addresses.
+So this python script implements the same function as addr6's `decode_ipv6_address()` function.

-Besides, addition features are added, for example:
+Besides, additional features are added, for example:

 - when IPv6 address is ieee-drived, mac address and corresponding mac vendor are parsed.